axtk/axtk.github.io/palatalization.md

 If the first sound chain above is complete, it implies that at some point in time speakers of Vulgar Latin treated /kʲ/ and /tʲ/ as close variations of the same sound while speaking to each other.
 There is not much detail on how this could happen, apart from attributing this change to a shift of the point of articulation which would only take place in certain phonetic environments (see, for instance, Elcock *The Romance languages*, [p.
 53](https://github.com/axtk/w/blob/main/_res/palatalization.png?raw=true)).

-On the other hand, an example of phonetic variation in the Modern German dialects seems to suggest a different perspective.
+On the other hand, the example of phonetic variation in the Modern German dialects seems to suggest a different perspective.
 The sound pronounced as /ç/ in Standard German, as in *ich*, is rendered as /k/ and /kʲ/ in Low German, /ɕ/ (and in certain conditions /j/) in Kölsch and other Central German dialects.
 A similar phonetic variation is seen with the adjectival suffix *-ig*.
 Since all of these variants are still observed in the living language varieties, this provides a credible insight to the possible transformations of the /k/ sound.

 With this in mind, the sound change from Vulgar Latin /k/ to Modern French /ʃ/ could have passed in the following steps: